TO GREECE IN SEARCH OF TRAGIC MEANING FIELD SCHOOL PROPOSAL

 Thoughts:

 There is a 10-hour time difference between the Comox Valley and Greece.
 I like the idea of getting a hotel outside of Athens and having no scheduled activities for the day of arrival.
-I have listed Vravrona as a possibility because it is both relatively close to the airport and very close to the Temple of Artemis at Brauron, which I have placed as the first stop on our itinerary for Day 3.
+I have listed Porto Rafti as a possibility because it is relatively close to the airport; it has been recommended by our tour organizer; and it is close to the Temple of Artemis at Brauron, which I have placed as the first stop on our itinerary for Day 3.

 Day 3: Travel From Vravrona to Thebes